 The West Midlands is the second most diverse population in the UK with a higher than average percentage of minority ethnic groups including Pakistani at 4.1%, Indian at 3.9% and Caribbean at 1.5%.
 It also had a lower than average White ethnic group at 82.7% and White British at 79.2%.
 Approximately 12% of the region's population were born outside the UK.
-Average earnings, the employment rate and house prices for the region are lower than the national average.
+Average earnings, the employment rate and house prices for the region are lower than the national average (as per the 2011 census).

-There are seven local authorities within the area, Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton, each with a Crime and Disorder Reduction Partnership/Community Safety Partnership.
+There are seven local authorities within the area, Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton, each with a Community Safety Partnership.
 The area is also served by three Local Enterprise Partnerships (LEPs), Staffordshire and West Midlands Probation Trust and a number of NHS structures, adding complexity to the partnership landscape.
-West Midlands Police is one of the best performing metropolitan police forces in the country.
-Significant and sustained reductions across volume crime have been achieved.
-At the same time, through headquarter departments and formal collaborative arrangements with other forces and law enforcement agencies, resources and expertise have been focused on a range of inter and cross-force activities.